thiago4go/dapr-workshop/docs/challenge-2/python.md

 ## Running the application

-We now need to run both applications.
+You now need to run both applications.
 If the _pizza-store_ service is still running, press **CTRL+C** to stop it.
 In the terminal for the _pizza-store_, ensure you're still in the _pizza-store_ folder where `app.py` is located and run the command below:

 ```bash
 dapr run --app-id pizza-store --app-protocol http --app-port 8001 --dapr-http-port 3501 --resources-path ../resources  -- python3 app.py